Yalfoosh/Advent-of-Code-2017/README.md

 # Day 4 tasks

 The same things that apply to the day 2 tasks apply to this task as well.

+# Day 5 tasks

+The same things that apply to the day 2 tasks apply to this task as well.